lutey/lutey.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm an Economist and Financial Engineer who specializes in technical analysis and machine learning.
+I'm an Economist who specializes in technical analysis using state of the art machine learning tools.
 My programming language of choice is Mathematica.

+My PhD is in Financial Economics.
+The closest specialization is Financial Engineering.